Azmisov/moth/tutorials/queues.md

   <tr>
     <th><code>idle</code></th>
     <td>
-      Notified as a task triggered from <code>requestIdleCallback</code>.
-This is fired only when the browser is <i>idle</i>, having no other tasks to perform.
+      <i>(Browser only)</i> Notified as a task triggered from <code>requestIdleCallback</code>.
+This is
+      fired only when the browser is <i>idle</i>, having no other tasks to perform.
 Like <code>animation</code>, it can be delayed indefinitely, so supports a deadline parameter.
-Unlike the other modes, the <code>idle</code> notification will pause intermittently if it cannot finish within a runtime defined time slice.
+Unlike the other modes, the
+      <code>idle</code> notification will pause intermittently if it cannot finish within a runtime
+      defined time slice.
+Depending on how much load the browser is under this can run faster or slower than animation frames.
     </td>
   </tr>
   <tr>